 This home wine cellar project demonstrates how you can seamlessly blend the old and the new with faux.

-In Hollywood historic movies, like Oscar contender Hidden Figures, there is actually somebody paid to check every detail of the movie to point out historical inaccuracies.
+In Hollywood historic movies, there is actually somebody paid to check every detail of the movie to point out historical inaccuracies.
 It prevents accidents like how, in the Civil War drama Glory, one Union soldier was revealed to be wearing a digital watch.

 Even seemingly innocuous slip-ups like that can have a big impact.
 Glaring inaccuracies can really snap you out of your head space and spoil a movie for you - and it's something that doesn't occur only on the silver screen.
 In interior design, there is always a dangerous challenge faced when trying to use modern materials in an old-fashioned decor.

 That's why we wanted to share these photos with you, sent in by a customer.
 In this beautiful wine cellar project, the homeowner had to find some way of adding period details to the room; while at the same time facing the obstacle of a pretty sturdy and rigid setup.

 The challenge came because the walls of the cellar are made from real stone and pretty inflexible to work with.
 The homeowner wanted to install wooden beams, but the walls posed a problem with how to support a heavy solid beam.
 After all, in real historic homes, the stone walls were literally built around timber framework to support the wood.

 This is where our faux beams proved to be so practical.
 The homeowner chose faux beams from Barron Designs.
 Made from lightweight and durable polyurethane foam, they could be secured to the ceiling on mounting blocks, using regular screws.
 Both ends were measured and cut accurately - with just a regular wood saw, no less - and then installed parallel to the stone wall to give the impression of a solid length of timber extending out of the structure of the house.